medeiros/medeiros.github.io/_posts/2020-10-13-Kafka-Consumer-Concepts.md

 ## Consumer Offset: Commit Strategies

-There are two main ways to commit offsets in a consumer:
+There are some ways to commit offsets in a consumer:

 - `enable.auto.commit=true` (default) and processing batches synchronously
   - by using this property, offsets will be automatically commited in a